Restraining order in cases of domestic violence

 What is it?

-In cases of domestic violence or serious threats of domestic violence, the mayor can issue a restraining order.
-This order provides a cooling-off period during which assistance can be provided.
-During the restraining order, the perpetrator is not allowed to enter the home or have any contact with the residents of the home for ten days.
-The order can be extended to 28 days.
+In cases of domestic violence or a serious threat of domestic violence, the mayor may issue a restraining order.
+This order provides a cooling-off period during which assistance is initiated.
+While the restraining order is in effect, the perpetrator is prohibited from entering the home or contacting the residents for ten days.
+The order may be extended to 28 days.

 Domestic violence includes:

-If you are a victim of violence by a (former) partner, family member, relative, or family friend, report this to the police as soon as possible.
+If you are a victim of violence by a (former) partner, family member, relative, or close friend, please report it to the police as soon as possible.

 How does it work?